 Warm options for the homeless community

 RAPID CITY, S.D.
-(KOTA) - It’s safe to say the heat is beat.
+(KEVN) - It’s safe to say the heat is beat.

 Above-average temperatures for December finally dipped to below freezing levels, dangerous for those without a home.